ekusuma/handin240/README.md

 generate an `errors.log` file, to make things easier on the grading TA.
 There will also be a summary file in `$STAFF_DIR/handinResults/hwNum_results.txt`.

+Note that since this compilation check is done, it will take a while to complete.
+I recommend either backgrounding the job or running it in a `tmux` instance.

 Unfortunately this script must be run *manually*, as currently there is no reliable way to facilitate `cron` jobs on AFS. *Just make sure that someone runs this whenever a homework deadline is passed.*